jpfiles/jpfiles/README.md

 Special Interests: Game Design, Network Engineering, Software Development, and Automating tasks.
 🔧 I enjoy solving puzzles, learning new technologies, and contributing to meaningful projects.

 🚀 I'm always seeking new opportunities to grow professionally and collaborate on exciting projects.
-If you're interested in knowing more or feel my skillset can make difference to your endeavors, please don't hesitate to reach out.
+If you're interested in knowing more or feel my skillset can make a difference to your endeavors, please don't hesitate to reach out.